exante/caddy-tls-san-dns/README.md

 more than you should.
 Otherwise, if it contains an astrisk, it's treated as a hostname wildcard.
 Otherwise, it has to match exactly.

+You may want to control the trusted CA list explicitly to reduce the risk of accepting a client with a certificate that has been obtained under circumstances you wouldn't necessarily deem ideal.

 Here's the sample config (only relevant parts):

 ```json
 {
   "apps": {